 Stepping into Visby felt like entering a storybook.
 This UNESCO World Heritage site on the island of Gotland is enclosed by iconic 13th-century fortifications where medieval charm is palpable in every corner.

-Along Gotland’s windswept coastline, I marveled at the Rauks – majestic limestone formations sculpted by millennia of wind and waves.
-These striking monoliths rise dramatically against the Baltic Sea’s azure waters, creating a connection between the island’s wild landscapes and timeless stories.
+Along Gotland’s windswept coastline, I marveled at the Rauks, towering limestone formations sculpted by millennia of wind and waves.
+These impressive monoliths rise dramatically against the Baltic Sea’s blue waters, creating a connection between the island’s wild landscapes and timeless stories.

 Denmark’s Cultural Treasures